 Bear Mountain is a longtime favorite fair-weather destination for New Yorkers looking for an outdoor adventure more exerting than traversing Central Park’s Great Lawn.
 With such abundant greenery and grand vistas of the Hudson Valley, it’s easy to forget you’re less than 50 miles from the city.
 The cross country ski trails and other snowy activities (they even have tobogganing!) make Bear Mountain a convenient wintertime destination as well, whether you opt for a day trip on the Short Line or an overnight stay at the rustic Bear Mountain Inn.

-How to get there: Short Line bus out of New York Port Authority offers day-trips to Bear Mountain for $26.70 adult roundtrip, $13.25 for children.
+How to get to Bear Mountain State Park: Short Line bus out of New York Port Authority offers day-trips to Bear Mountain for $28.70 adult roundtrip, $13.25 for children.

-Fahnestock Winter Park is an inexpensive ski option only one hour from New York City with trail fees priced at $9/day for an adult ticket and $16/day for ski rental equipment.
+Fahnestock Winter Park is an inexpensive ski option only one hour from New York City with trail fees priced at $12/day for an adult ticket and $17/day for ski rental equipment.
 The park boasts a large terrain for cross-country skiers, and there is also a small sledding hill to break up your day trip.
-Nonskiers can enjoy the nine miles of winding trails by snowshoe, which can be rented by the hour ($7 for adults) or for the day ($15).
+Non-skiers can enjoy the nine miles of winding trails by snowshoe, which can be rented by the hour ($7 for adults) or for the day ($15).

-How to get there: Metro North from New York’s Grand Central Station to Cold Spring.
+How to get to Clarence Fahnestock State Park: Metro-North from New York’s Grand Central Station to Cold Spring.
 The state park is about a 15-minute taxi ride (about $20 each way) from the station.
-Make sure to book your cab in advance as Uber/Lyft aren’t active in this area yet.

 Cross Country Skiing in the Adirondacks | New York